OutSystems/docs-product/src/develop/ui/patterns/web/content/alert/alert.md

 ---
 tags: runtime-traditionalweb;
-summary: Alert gets the end-user's attention and highlights important information, errors or warnings on the screen.
+summary: Alert gets the end user's attention and highlights important information, errors or warnings on the screen.
 ---

 # Alert

 Highlight important information, errors or warnings.

-Use an Alert when you need to get the end-user's attention and provide important information on the screen.
+Use an Alert when you need to get the end user's attention and provide important information on the screen.

 **How to use**